wingedrhino/DistroSetup/Manjaro/README.md

 ## Raspberry Pi 4

-I'm going to try and make things so that the same desktop (Manjaro KDE) runs on both a 64bit x86 laptop and a 64bit ARMv8 RaspberryPi 4.
+I'm going to try and make things so that the same desktop (Manjaro Gnome) runs on both a 64bit x86 laptop and a 64bit ARMv8 RaspberryPi 4.
 You can thus use the same scripts on both platforms!

 For now, it seems like a bunch of important packages aren't available, the